jcook3701/cookiecutter-cookiecutter/changelogs/releases/v0.1.0.md

 - *(template)* Setup templates for gitignore.
 And prepared for makefile and pyproject files.
 - *(template)* Setup templates for gitignore.
 And prepared for makefile and pyproject files.
 - *(template)* Setup templates for gitignore.
 And prepared for makefile and pyproject files.
+- *(template)* Setup templates for gitignore.
+And prepared for makefile and pyproject files.